GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/DEMO_DOCS/batch_runner_design.md

 5. Extend `.batch/.ps/render-run-metrics.ps1` to parse the new log format if necessary.

 By following this design, every stack provides a predictable automation experience and consistent reporting, reducing surprises across runtimes.

+---

+## 6. Appendix: Execution Sequence Summary

+1. Developer or CI agent runs `.batch/RUN_ALL_API_AND_TESTS.BAT`.
+2. Orchestrator validates the presence of all per-project scripts and initialises `.results`.
+3. Each runner:
+   - Loads environment defaults and checks ports.
+   - Starts/stops its API when required.
+   - Runs util suite, then API suite, writing logs named `demoapp###_<stack>_<UTC>.txt`.
+4. Orchestrator records exit/log pairs, renders human-readable summaries, and exits with the combined result.